mzaman95/tech-prep/docs/React.md

 }
 ```

-**6. Give an example of how state is handled in a functional component vs. a class component.**
+#### Give an example of how state is handled in a functional component vs. a class component.

 State in a Functional Component:
 ```javascript